quaoz/minecraft-stuff/Mod Recommendations.md

 Canvas intended to be a replacement for Optifine which cuts all ties with it to give more control to shader developers.
 Like iris it its still a work in progress however it is more stable than iris.
 It is **not** compatible with Optifine shaders.
 Running canvas without a shader pack will give you better graphics and a performance boost over vanilla but i'd recommend using [LumiLights](https://github.com/spiralhalo/LumiLights) by [spiralhalo](https://github.com/spiralhalo) which is close to Optifine shaders in graphics.

 [LumiLights website](https://spiralhalo.github.io/) tells you what versions of canvas you need and you put LumiLights in your resourcepacks folder once you have downloaded it.
 You will also need to downgrade your FabricAPI  to [version 0.32.5](https://github.com/FabricMC/fabric/releases/tag/0.32.5%2B1.17) or canvas (as of current) won't work.
 Most of the rendering settings can be found in `options > video settings > canvas` in minecraft and you will need to change the pipeline there if you want to use LumiLights.

+If you have problems you can try using [this](https://github.com/spiralhalo/canvas/tree/1.16-spiralhalo-LTS) fork of Canvas by [spiralhalo](https://github.com/spiralhalo) (the LumiLights dev).

+For more information about Canvas check the readme [here](https://github.com/grondag/canvas#canvas).

 |                            Mod Name                            |                Description                 |                                               Links                                               |               Any thing else               |
 |:--------------------------------------------------------------:|:------------------------------------------:|:-------------------------------------------------------------------------------------------------:|:------------------------------------------:|